stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Conjurer/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Prerequisite:** 3rd Level Spells and Minor Conjuration
-As an Action you can teleport up to 30 feet to an unoccupied space that you can see.
+Using 1 Action you can teleport up to 30 feet to an unoccupied space that you can see.
 Alternatively, you can choose a space within range that is occupied by a Small or Medium creature.
 If that creature is willing, you both teleport, swapping places.

 Once you use this feature, you can’t use it again until you finish a long rest or you cast a conjuration spell of 1st level or higher.